merlijnkersten/timeslices/Documentation timeslice analysis.md

 TIMES uses timeslices to represent temporal variability in variables.
 The current version of the TIMES-CZ model uses twelve timeslices: four seasonal timeslices (spring, summer, autumn, winter) and three daynite timeslices (night, day, peak).
 Increasing the number of timeslices increases the accuracy of the model, as there are annual variations in the data that have a different frequency than seasonal/daily <rephrase>.

 Milan and Lukáš suggested some alternative timeslices.
-These included a working day-weekend day timeslice,  a monthly timeslice, an hourly time slice, and an extended daynite timeslice.
+The basic idea is to test different types of timeslices on load, export, import and price data to see which timeslices we can use to enrich the TIMES-CZ model.

 <idea is to test out different timeslices>